 Stir in the green chiles or chopped jalapeños if preferred, or go crazy and add both!
 Whisk or stir until mixed.

-3 Best Ways to Serve Queso so it Stays Warm
+Ways to Serve White Queso Dip

 Remove from heat and serve straight from the cast iron skillet, transfer to a mini crockpot or slow cooker or small heat holding bowl.

 If rewarming is needed, return to the stove top (in original cast iron or small saucepan) over low heat, adding a splash of milk or cream; stir to blend.
+Serve with this blender salsa and of course some guacamole.

-Queso Topping Ideas
+Homemade Queso Topping Ideas

 - Chopped tomatoes